lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Ideally, by optimisting this step, some extra phylogenetic signal might be gained from these medium-conserved regions.
 At worst, we might erroneously align regions that are not homologous to each other.

+In the example alingments in +@fig:fig7_align_examples, the 'auto' alingment was discarded first due to lack of structure in gappy regions.
+The linsi and einsi alingments were assessed as near equal in quality; we proceded with the einsi version.
+Regardless, both alignments performed insufficiently in the gap regions.
+We estimated by studying various versions of similar MIKCc alignments, that some structure may be hidden in those regions and was not uncovered by the MAFFT alingment.

 For alignments of reasonable size, no more than a couple of hundreds of sequences, these medium-conserved gappy INDEL regions may be re-aligned with a dedicated INDEL realigner such as prank [@Loytynoja2014].
 In our experience, this can help in reducing noise from such regions and provide some extra signal to solve relations between specific groups.
 This does not work for alignments with several hundreds to thousands of sequences.
 When succesful, INDEL realignment can bring structure into medium-conserved regions for correct phylogenetic inference.
-The process can make MSAs extremely long and consequently hard to visualise on print.
+In the _Azolla_ lab we used this proces for optimising a MIKCc MSA (+@fig:fig7_align_trimprank A & B).
+A MAFFT alignment that was trimmed for a minimum of 10% sequence content per column shows clear structure in conserved domains (+@fig:fig7_align_trimprank A).
+However medium-conserved regions contain little structure and non-homologous residues may be aligned to each other.
+Realignment of INDELS via prank was supported by an ML guide tree of a more strict trim of the same alignment.
+The result was trimmed for 10% collumn content as well and shows clear structure in the medium-conserved regions.
+After realingment, the region contains multiple INDELS unqiue to specific groups of sequences(+@fig:fig7_align_trimprank B).
+Before realignment these regions seemed forced together and would have diluted the phylogenetic signal.
-All MSAs and png snapshots thereoff can be found in the GitHub repository that detail the inference of a MIKCc phylogeny with _Azolla filiculoides_ sequences.
+All MSAs and png snapshots of the MIKCc phylogeny work of the _Azolla_ lab can be found in aGitHub repository..
 These file can be found at [github.com/lauralwd/MIKC_tree/tree/master/data/alignments_raw](https://github.com/lauralwd/MIKC_tree/tree/master/data/alignments_raw).
-A very smal section of such an alingment is included in the use-case section of this chapter

-Mafft also has an online version that is very user friendly: [mafft.cbrc.jp/alignment/server/](https://mafft.cbrc.jp/alignment/server/) [@Katoh2019].
+MAFFT also has an online version that is very user friendly: [mafft.cbrc.jp/alignment/server/](https://mafft.cbrc.jp/alignment/server/) [@Katoh2019].
-It is however limited in its performace for the three methods mentioned above.
+It is however limited in its performace when using the three configurations mentioned above.
 For big datasets, it pays off to run the alignment locally.

 <!---